Primary navigation

 Manual setup

-If your development setup is more complex, you can also provide a a custom setup script.
+If your development setup is more complex, you can also provide a custom setup script.
 For example:

 # Install type checker